Our mission is to produce compelling theater experiences that create community dialogue and give voice to social concerns.

-- The Raleigh "Lion King, JR." camp conducted in July and is now for rising 1st grade to rising 9th grade.
+The Raleigh "Willy Wonka" camp at Saint Francis of Assisi on Leesville Road takes place the weeks of July 8, 15 and 22, 2019 and is now for rising 2nd grade to rising 9th grade.

-Weeks of July 10, 17 and 24 TWO WEEK MINIMUM at the Saint Francis Camp.
-We suggest you attend all 3 weeks due to the process and effort of putting on a fully mounted "The Lion King, JR.".
-THREE WEEK CAMPERS WILL BE GIVEN FIRST PRIORITY IN THIS YEAR'S CAMP.
+Camp runs for three weeks.
+There is a TWO WEEK MINIMUM at the Saint Francis Camp.
+We suggest you attend all 3 weeks due to the process and effort of putting on a fully mounted "Willy Wonka".
+THREE WEEK CAMPERS WILL BE GIVEN FIRST PRIORITY during registration.

-Emily K Center in Durham.
-Weeks of July 31 and August 7.
+Emily K Center in Durham: Weeks of July 29 and August 5, 2018.
 Please contact the Emily K directly for campers, scholarships and enrollment. www.emilyk.org

 Campers are placed in age appropriate groups.
 Every morning, each group rotates to classes taught by area arts professionals, which include Art, Creative Drama, Youth Certified Yoga, Dance and Music.
 Every afternoon is spent rehearsing the show and attending classes.